djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">July 2023</span>\.
+I will attend [CAV 2023](http://www.i-cav.org/2023/) in Paris for the whole duration of the conference and will present the following works:
-* <span style="color:grey">April 2023</span>\.
-Our work *MDPs as Distribution Transformers: Affine Invariant Synthesis for Safety Objectives* has been accepted at [CAV 2023](http://www.i-cav.org/2023/).
+- Presenting [MDPs as Distribution Transformers: Affine Invariant Synthesis for Safety Objectives](https://arxiv.org/pdf/2305.16796.pdf) at CAV.
+- Keynote *From Probabilistic Program Analysis to Learning-based Stochastic Control  with Martingales* at the VeriProP workshop.
+Following CAV, I will also attend [Highlights](https://highlights-conference.org/2023/cfp).
+Reach out if you will be around and would like to connect!

+* <span style="color:grey">July 2023</span>\.
+Our work *Reachability Poorman Discrete-Bidding Games* has been accepted to [ECAI 2023](https://ecai2023.eu/).
 Thanks and congrats to my coauthors!

-* <span style="color:grey">February 2023</span>\.
-Our work *On Lexicographic Proof Rules for Probabilistic Termination* has been accepted in [Formal Aspects of Computing](https://dl.acm.org/toc/fac/justaccepted).
+* <span style="color:grey">July 2023</span>\.
+Our work *Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems* has been accepted to [ATVA 2023](https://atva-conference.org/2023/).
 Thanks and congrats to my coauthors!

-* <span style="color:grey">January 2023</span>\.
-I will be attending [AAAI 2023](https://aaai.org/Conferences/AAAI-23/) in Washington, D.C., for the whole duration of the conference.
-Reach out if you will be around and would like to connect!
+I am particularly excited about attending a conference at SMU. :)

-* <span style="color:grey">January 2023</span>\.
-Artifact Evaluation Committee member for [CAV 2023](http://www.i-cav.org/2023/organisation/).
+* <span style="color:grey">July 2023</span>\.
+PC member for [AAAI 2024](https://aaai.org/aaai-conference/).

-* <span style="color:grey">November 2022</span>\.
-Very excited to share that 3 of our papers have been accepted at AAAI 2023.
-Thanks and congrats to my coauthors! <br/>
-1. *Learning Control Policies for Stochastic Systems with Reach-avoid Guarantees* <br/>
-2. *Quantization-aware Interval Bound Propagation for Training Certifiably Robust Quantized Neural Networks* <br/>
-3. *Bidding Graph Games with Partially-Observable Budgets* <br/>
+* <span style="color:grey">June 2023</span>\.
+Talked about *A Learner-verifier Framework for Learning and Certifying Neural Controllers in Stochastic Systems* at Nissan Research (virtual).

+* <span style="color:grey">June 2023</span>\.
+Visited TU Delft and talked about *Formal Verification and Learning-based Control of Infinite-state Stochastic Systems*.
+Thank you [Anna Lukina](https://annalukina.com/) for hosting me!

+* <span style="color:grey">June 2023</span>\.
+Visited Masaryk University and talked about *Formal Verification and Learning-based Control of Infinite-state Stochastic Systems*.
+Thank you [Petr Novotný](https://www.fi.muni.cz/~xnovot18/)) for hosting me!